Cogito/dominus/README.md

 ### Packages ###

 The best way I've found to work with packages is to create a symlink to them.
-Instructions are here(https://meteor.hackpad.com/Unipackage-tvas8pXYMOW) for creating packages.
-Create a symlink with "ln -s /path/to/package /dominus/packages".
+Instructions are <a href="https://meteor.hackpad.com/Unipackage-tvas8pXYMOW">here</a> for creating packages.
+Add the package with "meteor add user:package".
+Create a symlink with "ln -s /path/to/package /path/to/dominus/packages".
+When you're done publish the package with "meteor publish".
+There is a .gitignore in dominus/packages so that they aren't added (might not be needed).

 ### Known Issues ###